Voting-Rights-Code/Equitable-Polling-Locations/README.md

 # Equitable-Polling-Locations
-The main software in this project is an optimization tool that chooses an optimal set of polling location from a set of potential locations.
-Optionally, it also gives a "best case scenario" by searching among the centroids of census block groups, which don't correspond to buildings or street corners, but give a idea where what an idea distribution might look like.
+The software component of this project is a tool that chooses an optimal set of polling locations from a set of potential locations.
+Optionally, it also gives a "best case scenario" by searching among the centroids of census block groups, which don't correspond to buildings or street corners, but are suggestive of what an ideal distribution might look like.

-Unlike other optimization tools out there, which minimize the mean distance traveled or the maximal distance traveled, this tool (which minimized the Kolm-Pollack, or KP, distance) aims to do a bit of both.
-For more on the Kolm-Pollack distance and why it is suitable for optimizing with equity in mind, see the following papers: [Sherrif, Macguire](https://onlinelibrary.wiley.com/doi/10.1111/risa.13562), [Logan et. al.](https://www.sciencedirect.com/science/article/abs/pii/S0198971520303239) [Kolm, 1976a](https://www.sciencedirect.com/science/article/abs/pii/0022053176900375), [Kolm, 1976b](https://www.sciencedirect.com/science/article/abs/pii/0022053176900685).
+Unlike other optimization tools out there, which minimize the mean distance traveled or the maximal distance traveled, this tool (which minimized the Kolm-Pollack, or KP, distance) does a bit of both.
+For more on the Kolm-Pollack distance and why it is suitable for optimizing with equity in mind, see the following papers: [Sherrif, Macguire](https://onlinelibrary.wiley.com/doi/10.1111/risa.13562); [Logan et. al.](https://www.sciencedirect.com/science/article/abs/pii/S0198971520303239); [Kolm, 1976a](https://www.sciencedirect.com/science/article/abs/pii/0022053176900375); [Kolm, 1976b](https://www.sciencedirect.com/science/article/abs/pii/0022053176900685).

-Part of the service provided by Voting Rights Code is bespoke analysis of the optimization result, and bespoke tuning of the optimization algorithm to meet your organization's need. the ```result analysis``` folder contains R code and associated plots for _a_ set of desired analysis for _a_ possible application of this tool.
+The ```result analysis``` folder is an illustrative example of the type of analysis that can be done with the data ouputted from this code.
+It analysis code is in R.

 ### Example
-In the following table, the first three rows have the same mean while the last three rows have the same maximal distance traveled.
+In the following table, the first three rows have the same mean, while the last three rows have the same maximal distance traveled.
 The KP minimizing optimization allows the user to set an *aversion to inequality (beta)* parameter that defines a tradeoff between mean and standard deviation of the distances traveled.
 For a large enough beta, the optimization will choose the last distribution.
 For a smaller beta, it will choose the second row.

 | Distances traveled  | Mean minimizing | Max minimizing | KP minimizing|
 | ----- | ------ | ----- | ------ |